cloudmesh-community/fa18-516-14/project-report/report.md

 ### Sentinel-1 Orbits and Calibrations

 In order to process the Sentinel-1 SLC dataset into an interferogram, the ISCE PGE needs multiple ancillary files pertaining to the satellite acquisition date of each SLC.
-It needs the precise orbit files (https://qc.sentinel1.eo.esa.int/aux_poeorb/) and it needs the auxilliary calibration files (https://qc.sentinel1.eo.esa.int/aux_cal/).
+It needs the precise orbit files (https://qc.sentinel1.eo.esa.int/aux_poeorb/) and it needs the auxiliary calibration files (https://qc.sentinel1.eo.esa.int/aux_cal/).

 ### DEMs